ingonyama-zk/icicle/README.md

 - [ICICLE Rust][ICICLE-RUST] bindings
 - [ICICLE Golang][ICICLE-GO] bindings

-ICICLE core always needs to be build as part of the other build systems as it containse the core ICICLE primitves implemeted in Cuda.
-Refrence these guides for the different build systems, [ICICLE core guide][ICICLE-CORE-README], [ICICLE Rust guide][ICICLE-RUST-README] and [ICICLE Golang guide][ICICLE-GO-README].
+ICICLE core always needs to be built as part of the other build systems as it contains the core ICICLE primitives implemented in CUDA.
+Reference these guides for the different build systems, [ICICLE core guide][ICICLE-CORE-README], [ICICLE Rust guide][ICICLE-RUST-README] and [ICICLE Golang guide][ICICLE-GO-README].

 # Supporting Additional Curves